devxhubcom/Backend-Assessment-level-v.1.0/README.md

 ## Project Deadline
 Take your time but try to deliver it within 1 or 2 weeks time.
-If we don't see any activity in your test repository after 2 weeks (at least initial commits), we will automatically withdraw your application.
+If we don't see any activity in your test repository after 1 weeks (at least initial commits), we will automatically withdraw your application.

 Better keeps us updated daily activity while working with team.

-Sharing any sort of assignment materials & resources is completely prohibited. :)
+Sharing any sort of assignment materials & resources is completely prohibited. 😊 =

-=
+#HAPPY CODING 😍